Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 ```

 Positive
-: This xml layout represents the list items of the recyclerview
+: This xml layout represents the list items of the recyclerview.

 ## Create the data class